onlinecity/gatewayapi-docs/docs/email-to-sms.rst

 unencrypted over SMTP, an attacker might be able to capture your API tokens.
 We do provide the second option for customers that are unable to setup SPF and DKIM for their e-mail.

+If you use API token and you also use our IP whitelist, then you will need to whitelist the IP-address of your outgoing e-mail server as well.

 Sending an SMS
 ^^^^^^^^^^^^^^